Accreditations and History

 The Law School has operated continuously since that date, except for the period 1943-46, when World War II interrupted its operation.
 It was led in the pre-war and post-war periods by Deans Thomas E. McDonald (1935-39), Abner E. Lipscomb (1940-41), and Leslie Jackson (1941-48).

 Abner V. McCall was dean of the Law School from 1948 to 1959, and served as President of the University from 1961-1981.
 William J. Boswell followed McCall as dean, serving from 1959-65.
 Dean Angus S. McSwain joined the faculty in 1949 and served as dean from 1965-84.
 Dean McSwain then returned to full-time teaching and was succeeded by Charles W. Barrow, who was a Justice on the Texas Supreme Court at the time of his selection as dean.
 Dean Barrow served as dean from 1984 to 1991.
-Brad Toben was dean from 1991 to 2023.
+Brad Toben was dean from 1991 to 2023, when he returned to full-time teaching.
+Patricia Wilson served as interim dean from 2023 to 2024.
+Jeremy Counseller began his service as dean on July 1, 2024.

 More on the history of Baylor Law School can be found here.